Accounts with financial institutions

 Principal source of income

-Regular, recurring receipts from private organisations, including superannuation, regular workers' compensation, income from annuities, interest, dividends, royalties, income from rental properties, scholarships and child support.
+Regular, recurring receipts from private organisations, including wages and salaries, income from own business, superannuation, regular workers' compensation, income from annuities, interest, dividends, royalties, income from rental properties, scholarships and child support.

 A household paying rent to a landlord who is a real estate agent, a parent or other relative not in the same household or another person not in the same household.